Nibbels/sanlight-mesh-bluez-poc/INSTRUCTIONS.md

 the newly printed settings in the ioBroker adapter.

 The lower-level `scripts/setup-all.sh` and `scripts/install-service.sh` helpers still support `--reset-mesh-state` for a deliberate complete local reinitialization.
 The option is intentionally destructive, is never implied by `scripts/install-gateway.sh`, and must not be used for routine updates or to recover a missing `.state/` directory while the corresponding BlueZ databases still exist.

+## Reference end-to-end validation

+The self-contained installation path was validated on real hardware on
+2026-07-16:

+- Raspberry Pi 3 with Debian 13 `trixie`, BlueZ 5.82 and internal `hci0`;
+- local Mosquitto installed and configured by `install-gateway.sh`;
+- two existing BlueZ identities with missing `.state/` safely adopted;
+- 124 offline gateway tests and the static token-output scan passed on target;
+- `sanlight-gateway doctor` reported every service and permission check healthy;
+- native adapter installed on a separate Raspberry Pi 4 with Node.js 22.15.0;
+- MQTT transport, gateway availability and protocol compatibility all true;
+- a read-only refresh completed with status `verified`;
+- nodes `0002` and `0003` were changed reversibly from 68% to 67%, verified by
+  Mesh readback and independently visible in the SANlight app, then restored to 68%.

+The addresses, names and percentages above belong only to the reference installation and are not defaults for another Mesh.

 ## Service operation